 At this point, an instance of Tomcat is running under your userid on port n of the host to which you're connected.
 (Tomcat should now have control of your terminal; you should not be returned to your shell's prompt.)
-Confirm as much by visiting the URL below, taking care to substitute \$ICEBOX and n with their appropriate values, per your \$ICEBOX and Connector's port.
-14,15 http://\$ICEBOX.fas.harvard.edu:n/
+Confirm as much by visiting the URL below, taking care to substitute \$ICEBOX and n with their appropriate values, per your \$ICEBOX and Connector's port.^{10,11} http://\$ICEBOX.fas.harvard.edu:n/

-You should see a directory listing for your container's root directory (namely, project4-6.0/webapps/ROOT/), the contents of which include docs/ (the project's initial Javadoc), happyaxis.jsp (a JSP that ships with Axis 1.3), and happyenv.jsp (a JSP that the staff whipped up).
-Confirm that the listing's footer reports version 5.5.16 of Tomcat.
+You should see a directory listing for your container's root directory (namely, project4-7.0/webapps/ROOT/), the contents of which include docs/ (the project's initial Javadoc), happyaxis.jsp (a JSP that ships with Axis), and happyenv.jsp (a JSP that the staff whipped up).
+Confirm that the listing's footer reports version 6.0.10 of Tomcat.

-Confirm also that Axis is functioning properly by clicking on happyaxis.jsp: all Needed Components and Optional Components should be present.
+Confirm also that Axis is functioning properly by clicking on happyaxis.jsp: all "Needed Components" and "Optional Components" should be present.
 That is, just above a horizontal rule, the page should report: "The core axis libraries are present.
 The optional components are present."
-Then, scroll down a bit and confirm that the application server (i.e., Tomcat) implements version 2.4 of Java Servlet, that the JVM in use is 1.4.2, that the local.host system property is present and its value is your host's fully qualified domain name or IP address, 17 and that the remaining properties appear as expected.
+Then, scroll down a bit and confirm that "Servlet version" is 2.5, that java.version is 1.5.0_11, that the local.host system property is present and its value is your host's fully qualified domain name or IP address, and that the remaining properties appear as expected.

 Next, go back to your root directory's listing and click on happyenv.jsp.
-Confirm that Tomcat is configured to use J2SE SDK 1.4.2, Ant 1.6.5, Xalan-J 2.7.0, and Xerces-J 2.8.0 and that the remaining properties appear as expected.
+Confirm that Tomcat is configured to use JDK 5.0 Update 11, Xerces-J 2.7.1, and Xalan-J 2.7.0 and that the remaining properties appear as expected.

 Proceed to terminate Tomcat by hitting Ctrl-C at its console (i.e., your terminal).
+13